-Bob Books, the bestselling learn-to-read boxed sets, has just released companion workbooks to their other reading guides!
-9 million books have been sold in the Bob Books program thanks to its silly stories, familiar artwork, and easy-to-comprehend text.
+Bob Books, the best-selling learn-to-read boxed sets, has just released companion workbooks to their other reading guides!
+Nine million books have been sold in the Bob Books program thanks to its silly stories, familiar artwork, and easy-to-comprehend text.
 Now, for the first time, children can extend their reading journey with these jumbo workbooks, which feature custom content built around each Bob Books storybook.

 Complete with full-color art and two sheets of stickers, the Bob Books workbooks are the perfect way to engage young readers, increase reading comprehension, and nurture pride and confidence in reading skills.
 Bob Books boxed sets and workbooks will help your child take the first steps into reading!

 Bob Books was created by an educator who understands exactly how children learn.
 She saw a need for an early reading program that met children where they were, at the very beginning stages of literacy.
 At that time, there was nothing like Bob Books!
 The books were field tested for years with students.
 That’s right!
 Bob Books was first used in the classroom, not at home.

 Bob Books sets are an ideal investment for any preschool or kindergarten literacy curriculum.
 They are cost-effective tools with a teaching method that is flexible enough to accommodate many different homeschooling styles.
 Bob Books has been recommended in many guides for homeschoolers, including Books to Build On and The Well-Trained Mind.

 A confident reader is a reader for life.
 That’s why Bob Books sets were designed to give your child early reading confidence – so that they will love to read!
 Other early literacy programs can teach your child to “memorize” words or “perform” reading well, but Bob Books is not meant to be a chore.
 Best of all, there are so many ways to make it enjoyable for your child—try the activities that come with the sets and workbooks, use silly voices while reading together and make up songs.